Hexalith/Hexalith.IdentityStores/README.md

 ### Contributing

-Please refer to the contribution guidelines (if available) before submitting pull requests.
+Refer to contribution guidelines if available before submitting pull requests.
 Ensure code adheres to the project's coding standards and passes all tests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License.
+See `LICENSE` for details.